2. Variables, Data Types, and User Input

 2.1.
 What Does This Program Do?

-Remember the we learned four primitive data types in our overview of Python.
+Remember the four primitive data types we learned in our overview of Python.
 They are:

 • int